SmartDataAnalytics/jena-sparql-api/jena-sparql-api-conjure/README.md

 Assert.assertEquals(a.getModel(), d.getModel())
 RDFDataMgr.write(System.out, d.getModel(), RDFFormat.TURTLE_PRETTY);

-// Polymorphism of the RDF is handled by jena-sparl-api-proxy-mapper,
+// Polymorphism of the RDF is handled by jena-sparql-api-mapper-proxy,
 // so the following assertion works:
 Assert.assertTrue(d.getSubOp() instanceof OpConvert);